furryfixer/gksudo-pk/README.md

 Only the **--user | -u** options are actually used.
 All other options accepted by the original **gksudo** are looked for and stripped.
 The reamaining arguments are then passed to pkexec with an environment (see below)

 ## Details
-The invoking user MUST be a member of $ADMIN_GRP, which defaults to **"wheel"**.
+The invoking user MUST be a member of **$Admin_Grp**, which defaults to **"wheel"**.
 Either the group or the user **must be a sudoer** if the **$Use_Sudo** variable in the script is set "**true**".  **gksudo-pk -u | --user** allows running a program as **ANY STANDARD USER, as well as root**.
 However, $NOPASSWD_LIST will be ignored if the program will not be run as root, and default polkit rules will apply.

 A first key feature of gksudo-pk is the creation of a proper environment for pkexec to use.  **/etc/environment** is sourced, and **Xauthority** and **Display** variables are borrowed/provided, as well as some specific variables for KDE, if needed.
 While this is a larger evironment than the basic one pkexec uses by default, it is still minimal compared to that of a regular user.
 Importantly, a polkit **"org.freedesktop.policykit.exec.allow_gui"** annotation is **NOT required** for graphical programs to run.

 A second important feature is the placement of the environment within one of two temporary executable scripts, "**/tmp/passwd-env**" or "**/tmp/nopasswd-env**".
 Creation of a polkit rule then allows different authorization protocol based on THE NAME of the script.
-The administrator may then assign programs to normal, lesser, (or greater, with modifications) polkit akuthorization, all by changing two strings within the gksudo-pk script.  \
+The administrator may then assign programs to normal, lesser, (or greater, with modifications) polkit akuthorization, all by changing two strings within the gksudo-pk script.

-The invoking user may (at least initially) be asked for a SUDO password, unless the individual or group is set NOPASSWD: by sudo.
-This is separate authentication from policykit/pkexec, and required to chown temporary XDG_RUNTIME_DIR directories, as well as writing log entries.

 The administrator/installer is expected to check or modify four variables near the beginning of the script:
 NOPASSWD_LIST  (authors list left as default, change to fit your situation)